rishikeshbondade17/Clean-or-Unclean-Window-Detection-using-Jetson-Nano/README.md

-# Window Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+# Clean or Unclean Window Detection on Yolov5 using Jetson Nano 2gb Developer Kit.

 Window detection system which will detect the quality of a window, identify whether it’s clear, foggy, clean and unclean and then recommend the steps to take